How to become a manufacturing supervisor

 - applying directly

 You could do a college course, which would teach you some of the skills and knowledge you need in this job.
-Relevant courses include the Level 2 or 3 Diploma in Team Leading.
+Relevant courses include:

 You'll usually need: